Surface Laptop (7th generation)

-The Surface Laptop (7th generation) (also referred to as the Surface Laptop 7th Edition) is a laptop computer developed by Microsoft.
-It is the seventh generation of Surface Laptop, and was unveiled alongside the Surface Pro (11th generation).
+The Surface Laptop of the 7th generation, also referred to as the Surface Laptop 7th Edition, is a laptop computer developed by Microsoft.
+It is the seventh generation of Surface Laptop, and was unveiled alongside the 11th-generation Surface Pro.
 It is the first Surface Laptop released for Windows on ARM.
 It is also the first Surface Laptop with a built-in NPU designed for generative AI, via Microsoft Copilot+.

 The business version of the laptop, powered by Intel, was announced on January 30, 2025, alongside the Surface Pro 11, and is set to be released on February 18, 2025, for the business sector.
 For the first time, the device will come with a 5G connectivity.